michael-basil/michael-basil.github.io/parenting.md

 1. Summer Break: overnights for two weekends not to conflict with birthdays or Father's Day
 1. Winter Break: overnights split evenly with choice of days by default
 1. Spring Break: overnights split evenly deferring choice of days to Father
-1. Holiday Weekends: Easter, Christmas,  St. Patricks Day and Mother's Day overnights
+1. Holiday Weekends: overnights surrounding Easter, Christmas,  St. Patricks Day and Mother's Day

 ### father